wjcheng001/CS35L_Van-Scheduling/README.md

 # CSCVAN Van-Scheduling App

+> 🚨 **Before you begin, **disable all browser extensions** (especially ad blockers, privacy tools, and any Google-related extensions).
+Extensions often block Google OAuth flows, preventing login.**

 This README explains how to set up, configure, and run the full-stack CSCVAN van-scheduling application locally.
-It covers installing dependencies, configuring environment files (with a pre-set Google Client ID), running a local MongoDB, and starting both backend and frontend.
+It covers installing dependencies, configuring environment files, running a local MongoDB, and starting both backend and frontend.

-> **Important**: We have pre-configured the Google OAuth Client ID so that the grader can run the app without needing their own credentials.
-Do **not** change the Client ID in `server/secrets.js` or `client/src/secrets.js`.
-To test admin routes, follow the “Testing Admin Functionality” section below.
+> **Important**: We have pre-configured keys via `.env` files so the grader can run the app without needing to add secrets manually. **Do not** add or edit any other secret files.

 ---